unityhmis/dap/README.md

 3. Select the first letter of their last name
 4. View the appropriate contact information with a convenient "Call Now" button

+A working demo can be found at: https://wan03.github.io/thrf/

 ## Technology Stack
 - HTML5
 - CSS3